daifengwanglab/Varmole/README.md

 ## Usage

+### Command Line Tool
 `python Varmole.py /path/to/input/file.csv`

-The input file file.csv is the concatenation of genotype and gene expression over the samples as the file inputExamples.csv in this repository.
+The input file file.csv is the concatenation of genotype and gene expression over the samples.

 The script will compute and output 4 output files: